-Pregnant women drinking less, Australian study findsSeptember 2nd, 2013 in Health /
+Pregnant women drinking less, Australian study findsSeptember 2, 2013 in Medicine & Health / Health

 Pregnant women are consuming less alcohol overall but the trend to cut back has failed to carry through to high-risk drinkers, a new Australian study found Monday.